james3494/games_microservice/README.md

 - auto finish games that have not started 4 hours after their expectedStartTime

-- add reviewing to takeoutMethods

-- add takeoutMethod packs

-- split takeout methods into a seperate microservice?

 - slim down joining / leaving and accepting / declining invitations